How to Create ZIP Files on Linux (Gnome, KDE, Terminal)

 Specific files: You can also specify a list of files to compress, of course (without the -r option) or use shell pattern matching to include all files of a specific type, for example in the ZIP file.

-Example: The command zip ladedu *.pdf La\ De\ Du/*.pdf will create a ZIP file called ladedu.zip that contains all PDF files in the current directory and in the folder called La De Du that’s in the the current directory.
+Example: The command zip ladedu *.pdf La\ De\ Du/*.pdf will create a ZIP file called ladedu.zip that contains all PDF files in the current directory and in the folder called La De Du that’s in the current directory.

 4. Press Enter.